Sheeba Pathak

 Supervisors

 The UN SDG Goal No.12 of responsible consumption and production lays the responsibility of ethical production on businesses and thus sustainability is taking centre-stage of boardroom discussions.
-However, it is common knowledge that sustainable measures are not considered to be cost effective and to bust this myth my research would like to showcase a balance between optimality, profitability and sustainability across the supply chain and operations in industrial applications demonstrating that it is indeed possible.
+However, it is common knowledge that sustainable measures are not considered to be cost effective and to bust this myth my research showcases a balance between optimality(minimising time), profitability (minimising costs) and sustainability (minimising Carbon emissions) across the supply chain and operations in industrial applications demonstrating that it is indeed possible.
+This has been exemplified within the electronic waste's reverse logistics industry using OR methods of Decision Science, Queueing Theory, Facility Allocation and Transshipment using CPLEX, R and Excel.

 Affiliations and memberships